SMS opt in – why SMS consent is important

 Don’t bombard your customers with poor communication and irrelevant product recommendations.
 Instead, ensure you can collect, store and leverage customer data—and combine it in the customer journey to understand the customer’s intention in real-time, to send personalised and relevant messages in your communication.

 customer journey-pngWhen designing your customer experience journeys, SMS should be considered at every communication touchpoint.
 Ask yourself: is this message bringing value to the customer at this touchpoint, and is it moving them along in the CX journey?
 Allowing customers to opt-in to SMS communications at those touchpoints helps ensure you provide them with the information they want.
-Personalise messages and make it count when you text your customers.
+Personalise messages and make them count when you text your customers.

 By complying with the regulations for the area within which your business operates, you protect your business from being accused of spamming your SMS contact database.
 SMS opt-in and opt-out regulations are the foundation of your future marketing campaigns and your guarantee of GDPR compliance.